 The only way I could have enjoyed Jane Eyre more is if I did not know secret behind the eerie mystery at Thornfield Hall, spoiled by a film version I watched some years ago.

 The novel opens during Jane’s orphaned childhood.
-She is taken in by a loving Uncle, but he soon dies and you know the rest of that bit of the story…evil aunt, evil cousins, etc. Evil is a strong word, and I use it only for affect.
+She is taken in by a loving Uncle, but he soon dies and you know the rest of that story…evil aunt, evil cousins, etc. Evil is a strong word, and I use it only for affect.
 They were pretty horrible though.
 Jane is not at this point, quite the angel she will become, but she has a keen sense of justice and the reader suffers for her.
 I was relieved when she was sent off to a “charitable” boarding school for girls, though with trepidation, as Jane’s aunt, defames her to the schoolmaster.

 In spite of this, life is still more pleasant at school, though not without hardship and privation.
 The schoolmaster is cruel and miserly, but fortunately seldom present.
 The kindly superintendent does the best she can for the girls, and Jane befriends a sweet girl, Helen Burns, who is older and sickly, and you might guess how that ends.